Volunteer Experience (Optional)

 Our group will perform its final work day at the beautiful Biblical Tamar Park.
 We will finish the day by cleaning up our work site and putting away all the tools.
 We will spend some time relaxing in the Sukkah and talk about our experiences together in the land of Israel.
 There will be time to take another hike up Prayer Mountain before settling into our rooms.

-We will depart Biblical Tamar Park and journey back to Jerusalem for some final shopping, and to take in, once again the ambiance of the Holy City.
+We will depart Biblical Tamar Park by way of Beersheva and stop at Tel Sheva, Abraham’s area of residence as we journey back to Jerusalem for some final shopping, and to take in, once again the ambiance of the Holy City.
 At 6:30 pm, we will catch our bus back to the airport for our flights back home.

 Flight home to the USA